-CO1. .
+CO1.
 Understand why wireless is different from its wired counterpart.
-CO2.
-Design a secure process and practice the information security model Apply CO3.
-Assess wireless security model and to setup a secure wireless system.
+Understand CO2.
+Design a secure process and practice the information security mode el Apply CO3.
+Assess wireless security model and to setup a secure wireless systematical control of the c em.
 Analyze CO4.
-Apply security in point to point and end to end in wireless applications Apply CO5.
-Analyse the integrity of the Wireless system using cryptographic Analyse algorithms
+Apply security in point to point and end to end in wireless application ns Apply CO5.
+Analyse the integrity of the Wireless system using cryptogra phic Analyse algorithms